Prakashanand Saraswati: Trial, conviction and disappearance

 In 2007, three former residents of Barsana Dham (Radha Madhav Dham), aged between 27 and 30 years old, told Hays County, Texas police that they had been abused at the ashram when they were as young as 12 by Saraswati, who was then arrested on 25 April 2008.

 A 12-person jury declared Saraswati guilty of 20 counts of child molestation, after 50 minutes deliberation, on Friday 4 March 2011.
-After being convicted, he was released on a $10 million bond provided by TV infomercial entrepreneur Peter Spiegel.
+During the trial, he had been free on a $10 million bond provided by TV infomercial entrepreneur Peter Spiegel.
 As part of the bond condition, Saraswati was barred from entering the Barsana Dham.

-In April, following the disappearance of its founder the ashram changed its name.
+In April, following the disappearance of its founder, the ashram changed its name.

 Prosecutors were criticized for losing evidence required for his defense.
 The evidence included missing video of the testimony of one of the accusers, damaged DVD backup discs and computers.
 Saraswati's lawyers said the video tape was important because “There’s no physical evidence of any kind” and "it represents the primary method by which Defendant's counsel can impeach the complainant's testimony at trial."

 Radha Madhav Dham has distanced itself from Saraswati.
 One month after the trial, then "Barsana Dham" leaders "changed the organization's name and erased the once-omnipresent images and mentions of the former guru from the premises."

 In 2012, on the one year anniversary of the trial, Vrinda Devi, Radha Madhav Dham spokeswoman, stated that "What we've been trying to do since then is moving forward."

-The punishment phase of trial was scheduled for Monday morning of 7 March 2011.
+The punishment phase of the trial was scheduled for Monday morning of 7 March 2011.
 However, Saraswati didn't show up for his trial and his disciples and legal team said that they didn't know his whereabouts.
 Defense attorney Jeff Kearney said he believed his client's health was the likely reason behind Saraswati's absence.
 The jury sentenced him in absentia to 280 years and a US$200,000 fine.
 At the penalty hearing, Spiegel said he hadn't understood the terms of the original bond agreement.
 On 4 November 2011, Texas Watchdog reported that he had been required to pay only $200,000 of the $10 million bond, plus the previously disclosed $1 million.
 Hays County attempted to keep the amount secret but a November 2011 ruling from the state Attorney General's office made it clear that the amount is clearly public record.
 Federal officials believe Saraswati's followers moved him to Mexico in March 2011, and then helped him travel to India on a fake passport in November 2011.

+As of December 2025, Interpol has issued a red notice for Saraswati's extradition.